 Claims of Innocence: An Introduction to Wrongful Convictions and How they Might be Challenged (2011, University of Bristol) (with Gabe Tan);

-Michael has given over 20 refereed conference papers on his work at the conferences of all of the major academic associations in his field at home and abroad (British Society of Criminology, European Society of Criminology, Socio-Legal Studies Association, Society of Legal Scholars, European Group for the Study of Deviancy and Social Control).
-He has also given invited presentations on his work at numerous other universities around the country on teaching programmes and staff seminar series.
+To circulate my research, I h ave given over 20 refereed conference papers on my research at the conferences of all of the major academic associations in my field at home and abroad, including British Society of Criminology, European Society of Criminology, Socio-Legal Studies Association, Society of Legal Scholars, European Group for the Study of Deviancy and Social Control.
+I have also given invited presentations on my research findings at numerous other universities around the country for teaching programmes and staff seminar series.

 Knowledge Transfer and Public Engagement

-Michael is committed to the knowledge transfer of his academic research to audiences and user groups outside of academia.
-This has seen him invited to consult with Members of Parliament, Parliamentary Committees and criminal justice system policy makers domestically and internationally and to give presentations to a host of other specialist conferences and events.
-He has given oral evidence on his research to Parliament, two invited presentations in the House of Commons and an invited presentation at the US.
+Invited to consult with Members of Parliament, Parliamentary Committees and criminal justice system policy makers domestically and internationally and to give presentations to a host of other specialist conferences and events.
+This includes giving oral evidence on my research to the UK Parliamentary Justice Committee, two invited presentations in the UK House of Commons, an invited presentation to the US.
 Department of Justice in Washington D.C., as well as several other invited consultations and conference papers in the United States, China, Armenia, Italy, Norway and several in Ireland.

 Impact of Research

-Dr Michael Naughton is a Reader in Sociology and Law with a split role between the School of Sociology, Politics and International Studies (SPAIS) and the Law School.
-He obtained both his BSc (Hons) in Sociology (First Class) and PhD in Sociology from the University of Bristol.
-His doctoral thesis was entitled: 'Miscarriages of Justice: Exception to the Rule?'.
-In 2003, he was an Economic and Social Research Council (ESRC) Postdoctoral Fellow, Department of Sociology, University of Bristol.
-He was appointed to a Lectureship at Bristol in 2004, progressed to Senior Lecturer in 2007 and was promoted to a Readership in 2012.
+Reader in Sociology and Law with a split role between the School of Sociology, Politics and International Studies (SPAIS) and the Law School.
+BSc (Hons) in Sociology (First Class) and PhD in Sociology from the University of Bristol.
+Doctoral thesis was entitled: 'Miscarriages of Justice: Exception to the Rule?'.
+2003, Economic and Social Research Council (ESRC) Postdoctoral Fellow, Department of Sociology, University of Bristol.
+Appointed to a Lectureship at Bristol in 2004, progressed to Senior Lecturer in 2007 and was promoted to a Readership in 2012.

-Michael welcomes proposals for doctoral supervision in the general area of criminology, criminal justice and penology.
-He is especially interested in proposed research associated with any aspect of miscarriages of justice and the wrongful convictions and imprisonment of the innocent.
+I welcome proposals for PhD supervision in the general area of criminology, criminal justice and penology.
+I am especially interested in proposed research associated with any aspect of miscarriages of justice/wrongful conviction and imprisonment.

 View complete publications list in the University of Bristol publications system